 Tourist Attractions in and around Narkanda

 Hatu Peak is Narkanda’s first and by far, the biggest, tourist attraction.
 This mountain is the highest point not only in Narkanda but in the entire Shimla district.
-It is located at a height of 3,400 meters (11,152 ft) and is surrounded by dense forest of conifers, oaks, and maples.
-At the top of the peak is a small wooden temple called Hatu temple; which as per the local belief is the temple of Goddess Kaali herself.
+It is located at a height of 3,400 meters (11,152 ft) and is surrounded by a dense forest of conifers, oaks, and maples.
+At the top of the peak is a small but beautiful wooden temple called Hatu temple.

 From the top of the peak, you get a stunning view of the valley around and snow-capped mountains.
 It is also a great spot for catching some amazing sunset and sunrise views.